SEO checklist for React InstantSearch

 h2 element, a product image with an

-p element), you’re missing some information details that could be useful for a search engine (“TV & Home Theater” is the product category, “69” is its price in
+p element), you’re missing some information details that could be useful for a search engine (“TV and home theater” is the product category, “69” is its price).

 Structured data is a standardized format for providing information about a page and classifying its content.
 With structured data, you can give search engines insight into the meaning of your pages.

 Here’s how to add structured data to the previous example: